Kathmandu City Tour

 Swayambhunath (Monkey Temple)

 You’ll feel the magic of Swayambhunath the moment you start climbing its steep stone steps.
 Sitting high on a hill overlooking the Kathmandu Valley, this ancient stupa is one of Nepal’s most iconic landmarks.
-And yes — it’s called the Monkey Temple for a reason.
+And yes it is called the Monkey Temple for a reason.
 You’ll see monkeys everywhere!
 They dart along railings, hang from prayer flags, and sometimes even pose for photos.

 At the top, you’re greeted by a huge white dome with Buddha’s eyes calmly watching over the valley.
 It’s peaceful up here, even with the crowd of people walking around the stupa, spinning prayer wheels, and lighting butter lamps.